Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Experiments

-\textbf{BiCross scenarios} In order to promote the development of neuromorphic spike camera and evaluate the effectiveness of our method, we introduce three challenge BiCross scenarios, which are \textbf{Synthetic to Real}, \textbf{Extreme Weather} and \textbf{Scene Changing}.
-For \textbf{Synthetic to Real}, we set RGB Virtual Kitti as source data and realize the unsupervised depth estimation on target Kitti spike data.
-Virtual data considerably minimize the manual cost of data collection and annotating.
-For \textbf{Extreme Weather}, the RGB Driving Stereo in normal weather is considered as source data, foggy and rainy spike Driving Stereo is considered as target data.
-Variations in weather conditions are common, yet challenging, and unsupervised depth estimation must be reliable under all conditions.
-For \textbf{Scene Changing}, we design Kitti RGB as source data and transfer the knowledge to target spike Driving Stereo.
-Scene layouts are not static and frequently change in real-world applications, especially in autonomous driving.
-Due to the limitation of space, we demonstrate the Respike experiments in appendix.
+\textbf{BiCross scenarios} \quad In order to promote the development of neuromorphic spike cameras and evaluate the effectiveness of our method, we introduce four challenging BiCross scenarios: \textbf{1) Synthetic to Real}, we set RGB Virtual KITTI as source data and realize the unsupervised depth estimation on target KITTI spike data. \textbf{2) Extreme Weather}, the RGB Driving Stereo in normal weather is considered as source data, and foggy spike Driving Stereo is considered as target data. \textbf{3) Scene Changing}, we design KITTI RGB as source data and transfer the knowledge to target spike Driving Stereo.
+Scene layouts are not static in real-world applications, especially in autonomous driving. \textbf{4) Real Spike}, we also adopt real spike data as the target domain, realizing BiCross from source NYU~\cite{silberman2012indoor} RGB to target Respike spike data~\cite{wang2022respike}.

-\textbf{Implementation details} BiCross framework is built based on DPT~\cite{ranftl2021vision}.
+\textbf{Implementation details} \quad BiCross framework is built based on DPT~\cite{ranftl2021vision}.
 We set ImageNet~\cite{deng2009imagenet} pre-trained ViT-Hybrid as transformer encoder in all experiments, whereas the decoder and prediction head are initialized randomly.
-The structures of depth and uncertainty estimation head as same, which contain 3 convolutional layers.
+The structures of depth and uncertainty estimation head are the same, which contain 3 convolutional layers.
 We set a learning rate of $1e-5$ for the backbone and $1e-4$ for the decoder.
 We adopt Adam optimizer~\cite{kingma2014adam} $(\beta_1, \beta_2) = (0.9, 0.999)$ during cross-modality and cross-domain training for 30 and 10 epochs respectively.
 The batch size is set to 8 for all BiCross scenarios.
-For the input data, we first resize the longer side to 384 pixels and random crop a patch with 384 $\times$ 384.
-We only use random horizontal flip for RGB and spike data augmentation.
-The evaluation metrics are following previous depth estimation works \cite{fu2018deep,ranftl2021vision}.
+For the input data, we first resize the longer side to 384 pixels and random crop a patch of 384 $\times$ 384.
+We only use random horizontal flips for RGB and spike data augmentation.
+The evaluation metrics are following previous depth estimation works~\cite{fu2018deep,ranftl2021vision}.
 All experiments are conducted on NVIDIA Tesla V100 GPUs.